pablitovicente/service_fleet_control/README.md

 ## ALPHA STILL IN DEVELOPMENT!
 * Non secure Net Client/Server has been deprecated; check the new examples
 * The module can already be used for studying its behaviour
+* Working on a complete refactor for stabilizing the API of the Module an it's initial protocol

 ## Install